zenaan/lang-list/README.md

 Such localisation files must be:
  - `UTF-8` encoded
  - "three space chars" indented
- - For `YAML` files translations, YAML files with the same structure as the original file.
+ - For `.yaml` files translations, YAML files with the same structure as the original file.

 `$LANG` is the IETF BCP 47 language tag identifying the corresponding localized human language.
 For information about the `IETF BCP 47` "human language" tag, see: